 Stone River Outfitters

-in Bedford, NH is an easy five-minute detour off route 3 or I-93
+in Amherst, NH is an easy ten-minute detour off route 3 on your

-on your way from Greater Boston to points north in NH and VT.
+way from Greater Boston to points north in NH and VT.
+Well-stocked

-Well-stocked with quality gear, it also a good place to get some
+with quality gear, it also a good place to get some fly tying

-When you're in North Conway stop by the North Country Angler
+When you're in Lincoln stop by the Mountain High Fly